MukhtarOdebiyi/Text-Data-Analysis/README.md

 ## Data Sources

 The primary data source used in this project is a CSV file containing YouTube comments.
-The data includes various fields such as comment text, likes, and the number of replies to each comment.
-Full data source at https://drive.google.com/file/d/1acUMXAGhctb1d_rRUUBqxDJsav_khTSW/view?usp=drive_link
+The data includes various fields such as comment text, likes, and the number of replies to each comment. https://drive.google.com/file/d/1acUMXAGhctb1d_rRUUBqxDJsav_khTSW/view?usp=drive_link

 ## Installation